Deployment¶

 Volume Management

-- Persistent storage for logs
+- Persistent storage for logs and data

 -